MicrosoftDocs/architecture-center/docs/antipatterns/improper-instantiation/index.md

 ### Performing load testing

-Use load testing emulates the typical operations that users might perform.
+Use load testing to simulate the typical operations that users might perform.
 This can help to identify which parts of a system suffer from resource exhaustion under varying loads.
 Perform these tests in a controlled environment rather than the production system.
 The following graph shows the throughput of requests handled by the `NewHttpClientInstancePerRequest` controller as the user load increases to 100 concurrent users.

 ![Throughput of the sample application creating a new instance of an HttpClient object for each request][throughput-new-HTTPClient-instance]

-At first, the volume of requests handled per second increases the workload increases.
+At first, the volume of requests handled per second increases as the workload increases.
 At about 30 users, however, the volume of successful requests reaches a limit, and the system starts to generate exceptions.
 From then on, the volume of exceptions gradually increases with the user load.

 The load test reported these failures as HTTP 500 (Internal Server) errors.
 Reviewing the telemetry showed that these errors were caused by the system running out of socket resources, as more and more `HttpClient` objects were created.